thegetty/quire-docs/content/documentation/implementation.md

 - Using Quire for journal publishing is also an option, though not yet fully developed.

-## Beta Status & Licensing
+## Licensing

+- A Quire license enables users to create publications with Quire and distribute as they see fit.
+Users can modify the default theme in any way that suits their needs.
+However, we ask that users **don’t redistribute Quire itself.**

+- For a free license to use Quire for your publication projects, and for additional access to support, [please sign up](https://docs.google.com/forms/d/e/1FAIpQLScKOJEq9ivhwizmdazjuhxBII-s-5SUsnerWmyF8VteeeRBhA/viewform).

+## Versioning

-- Quire is in a closed testing phase.
-We are happy to grant [access upon request](https://forms.gle/m1fgZu5BHKhddMrW7).
+- Quire is in limited beta.

-- Quire is beta software.
 While fully functioning, changes and improvements are continuing to be made to it which may lead to incompatibility across versions.

 - Quire projects, once published, no longer require Quire to keep running.
 After publication, a compatible version of Quire would only be necessary to make new updates and re-output the various file formats.
 Older versions can be downloaded on GitHub: https://github.com/gettypubs/quire/releases

-- Beta access enables users to create publications with Quire and distribute as they see fit.
-Users can modify the default theme in any way that suits their needs.
-However, we ask that users **don’t redistribute Quire itself.**